journal-club/wiki-data/abc.md

 ## Automatic Vending Machines for Sanitary Napkins: Fulfilled
 This point is common to the manifestos of both, the Cultural Secretary (Girls) and the President.
 The necessary contacts were claimed to have been procured by the President and upon mutual agreement, the matter was taken forward by the President while the candidate was asked to look after the Orientation programme.
 A sanitary napkin dispenser has been installed in the washroom in the library.

-## Cultural/Sanskriti Magazine: In Progress
+## Cultural and Sanskriti Magazines: In Progress
 To celebrate the cultural diversity on campus and to bring out more participation from the regional associations, a team has been set up which has been set into working and bringing out a magazine which has faculty giving a few inputs.
 The magazine aims to document all the cultural events.
 This magazine is independent of Journal Club, and the Cultural Secretary claims she has assembled a separate team for it.

 ## Creating a Culture of Martial Arts for Females: In Progress